Online pledge form in WordPress

 Step 4: Set Up Your Pledge Form Closing Date

-We’re going to use the Form Locker addon because it lets us easily add an expiry date to your form.
+The Form Locker addon makes this simple because it lets us easily add an expiry date to your form and displays a custom message when your deadline arrives.

 Enabling form scheduling